raad1masum/AP-Computer-Science-A/notes.md

 For example, the following RPN expression will produce the sum of 2 and 3, namely 5: 2 3 +.

 Reverse Polish notation, also known as postfix notation, contrasts with the "infix notation" of standard arithmetic expressions in which the operator symbol appears between the operands.

+## Tech Talk 3 - Sorts
+**Bubble Sort**
+- O( *n²* )
+- Repeatedly swap adjacent elements if they are in wrong order
+- Comparison-based algorithm where adjacent elements are compared
+- Not suitable for large data sets

+**Selection Sort**
+- O( *n²* )
+- Repeatedly finding the minimum element and putting it at the beginning
+- Comparison-based algorithm in which the list is divided into two parts
+- Not suitable for large data sets

+**Insertion Sort**
+- O( *n²* )
+- Builds the final sorted array one item at a time
+- Array is searched sequentially and unsorted items are inserted into the sorted list
+- Not suitable for large data sets

+**Merge Sort**
+- O( *n log n* )
+- Based on divide and conquer technique
+- Divides the array into equal halves and then combines them in a sorted manner
+- Works well with large data sets